madworx/blueprint-terraform-gpg/README.md

 EOT
 ```

-(While the SSH public key is not secret in itself, we are including
+(While the SSH public key is not secret in itself, we include it into
-it into the encrypted file to have easy access to it later in the
+the encrypted file to have easy access to it later in the process)
-process)

 *Please note*: When Terraform initializes, it will write the contents
 of the `terraform-backend-variables.txt.gpg` file (unencrypted) to
 the file system.
-We'll adress this later on.
+We'll address this later on.

 ## Using Terraform to provision your infrastructure